 The problem of mapping pipeline skeletons onto parallel platforms has received some attention, and we survey related work in Section 7.
-In this paper, we target heterogeneous clusters, and aim at deriving optimal mappings, i.e. mappings which minimize the period, or equivalently maximize the throughput, of the system.
+In particular, Subhlok and Vondran [32, 33] have dealt with this problem on homogeneous platforms.
+In this paper, we extend their work and target heterogeneous clusters.
+Our main goal is to assess the additional complexity induced by the heterogeneity of processors, and/or of communication links.
+As in [32], we aim at deriving optimal mappings, i.e. mappings which minimize the period, or equivalently maximize the throughput, of the system.
 Each pipeline stage can be seen as a sequential procedure which may perform disc accesses or write data in the memory for each task.
 This data may be reused from one task to another, and thus the rule of the game is always to process the tasks in a sequential order within a stage.
 Moreover, due to the possible local memory accesses, a given stage must be mapped onto a single processor: we cannot process half of the tasks on a processor and the remaining tasks on another without exchanging intra-stage information, which might be costly and difficult to implement.